 June 24, 2019 at IE Business School, Global Advanced Management Program

-Session 1: LEADING CHANGE
+Masterclass 1: LEADING CHANGE by Peter Fisk

 - Making sense of today’s world, the challenge and opportunity of relentless change

 - The future isn’t like it used to be, so we can’t keep doing what we used to do

 - 100 companies changing the world right now.
 What can you learn from them?

 - Start with a future mindset, jump ahead, look forwards not backwards

 - Going beyond limits, how will you be the change, how will you achieve more?